Nazarene Israel Ordination Requirements

 17 Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.

 Like deacons, congregational elders can hypothetically be successful businessmen.
 They can hypothetically own lands, and houses, and pass a hypothetical inheritance to their children.
-They can also hypothetically be poor.
-However, without respect to their financial status, rich or poor, congregational elders may be paid no more than twice the average wage in the city where they live.
-And if they are rich, they are also encouraged to give to the poor (and especially to the poor of the household of faith), and in such a way as to benefit and increase Yeshua’s body.
+They can also hypothetically be poor—but without respect to their financial status, congregational elders may draw up to twice the average wage in the city where they live.
+The purpose of this is to take away earthly time pressures and cares, so they can focus more effectively on serving the needs of the flock.

-Congregational elders are also called bishops.
-In Hebrew, the term is zakan (literally, bearded one, i.e., someone who is older, and therefore more knowledgeable, and wiser).
-They are selected for their excellent witness in the assembly, and their ability to guide (or shepherd) the flock in the way of Yeshua.
+A congregational elder is also called a bishop, or an overseer.
+In Hebrew, the term is zakan (literally, a bearded one, meaning someone who is older, and therefore at least hypothetically wiser and more knowledgeable).
+Elders are selected for their excellent witness in the assembly, and their ability to guide (or shepherd) the flock in the way of Yeshua.

 TimaTheus Aleph (1 Timothy) 3:1-7